AbacatePay/abacatepay-nodejs-sdk/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [AbacatePay Code of Conduct](./CODE_OF_CONDUCT.md) (or the link to the centralized `CODE_OF_CONDUCT.md` file, if applicable).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL_TO_REPORT_CODE_OF_CONDUCT_VIOLATIONS].
+Please report unacceptable behavior to [suport@abacatepay.com].
 A respectful and collaborative environment is fundamental.

 ## Before You Start: The Importance of Issues